Darrell Armstrong: Orlando Magic

 Armstrong first signed with the NBA as a free agent for the Orlando Magic in late 1994–95, playing in the last 3 games of the regular season with 10 points in 8 minutes of action including a spectacular one-handed reverse windmill dunk late in a blowout vs the Indiana Pacers in his 2nd game.
 In 95–96 he played just 41 minutes in 13 games, scoring 42 points total; despite his limited minutes, he participated in the 1996 Slam Dunk Contest.
 He was inactive after February.

 He saw 67 games in his first full season on the roster in 1996–97, averaging 6 points per game in 15 minutes per game off the bench.
 Armstrong won the NBA Sixth Man of the Year Award and the NBA Most Improved Player Award in 1999, thus becoming the first player in NBA history to win both awards simultaneously.
 In a 1999 game against the Philadelphia 76ers, Armstrong stole an inbounds pass and streaked to the other end of the court for a game winning layup as time expired.
 He subsequently became the starting point guard for the Magic.
 His career year was in 1999–00, averaging 16.2 ppg in 31 mpg.

-On February 14, 2001, Armstrong recorded 22 points and a career-high 16 assists in a 114–101 win over the LA Clippers.
+On February 14, 2001, Armstrong recorded 22 points and a career-high 16 assists in a 114–101 win over the Los Angeles Clippers.

-During his nine years in Orlando, the team never posted a losing record, making the post-season seven times.
+During his nine years in Orlando, the team never posted a losing record, making the NBA playoffs seven times.

 On July 7, 2003, Armstrong was arrested after an incident outside an Orlando night club.
 He was subsequently charged with resisting arrest and assaulting a police officer, but the case was eventually dismissed.